Founding closes Sept 13, 2026

 The model failed · We're rebuilding it

-Day 14 of 120 — Founding membership closes Sept 13, 2026
+Founding closes Sept 13, 2026

-Live operations · Compton, CA
+Live operations · Los Angeles, CA

 Open books · Public financials